© 2019 - All Rights Reserved

-Study Shows That The Great Barrier Reef Has Been Forever Damaged Due to Massive Coral Deaths.
+The Great Barrier Reef Has Been Damaged Forever Due to Massive Coral Deaths

 According to a new research, recently published in Nature, reveals that the fast-growing staghorn and tabular corals suffered a rapid, catastrophic die-off, changing the three-dimensional character of many individual reefs.
 In areas subject to the most sustained high temperatures, some corals died without even bleaching – the first time that such rapid coral death has been documented on such a wide scale.